Survivor Series (2013)

 The 2013 Survivor Series was the 27th annual Survivor Series professional wrestling pay-per-view (PPV) event produced by WWE.
-It took place on November 24, 2013, at the TD Garden in Boston, Massachusetts.
+It took place on Sunday, November 24, 2013, at the TD Garden in Boston, Massachusetts.
 Eight matches were contested at the event, including one on the Kickoff pre-show.

 The main event saw Randy Orton defeat Big Show to retain the WWE Championship.
 In other prominent matches, John Cena defeated Alberto Del Rio to retain the World Heavyweight Championship and CM Punk and Daniel Bryan defeated The Wyatt Family's Luke Harper and Erick Rowan.

 The pay-per-view was the worst-selling edition of Survivor Series since the event's inception in 1987; this was attributed to a weak buildup.
 It received 179,000 buys, down from 212,000 for the previous year's event; and attracted more than 100,000 fewer orders than the 2011 event, which generated 281,000 buys.

 Production

 Background

-Survivor Series is an annual gimmick pay-per-view (PPV), produced every November by WWE since 1987.
+Survivor Series is an annual gimmick pay-per-view (PPV) produced every November by WWE since 1987.
 The second longest running pay-per-view event in history (behind WWE's WrestleMania), it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and SummerSlam, referred to as the "Big Four".
 The event is traditionally characterized by having Survivor Series matches, which are tag team elimination matches that typically pits teams of four or five wrestlers against each other.
-The 2013 event was the 27th event in the Survivor Series chronology and was scheduled to be held on November 24, 2013, at the TD Garden in Boston, Massachusetts.
+The 2013 event was the 27th Survivor Series and was scheduled to be held on November 24, 2013, at the TD Garden in Boston, Massachusetts.
+Tickets went on sale on September 7 via Ticketmaster.